byuflowlab/GXBeam.jl/docs/src/guide.md

 nothing #hide
 ```

+Note that most problems should have at least one point where deflections and/or rotations are constrained in order to be well-posed.

 ## Pre-Allocating Memory for an Analysis

 At this point we have everything we need to perform an analysis.
 However, since we will be performing multiple analyses using the same assembly we can save computational time be pre-allocating memory for the analysis.
-This can be done by constructing an object of type `System`.
+This can be done by constructing an object of type [`System`](@ref).
 The constructor for this object requires that we provide the assembly and a flag indicating whether the system is static.

 ```@example guide
 system = System(assembly, false)